A Girl For All Seasons…

-A unique love story starts with a break up leading to a young man appraising his lost relationship…
+A couple break up leading to a hopelessly romantic young man appraising his lost relationship.

-500 Days of Summer – Official Full Length Trailer, FoxSearchlight, http://www.youtube.com
+500 Days of Summer – Official Full Length Trailer, FoxSearchlight and photos from FoxSearchlight pictures

 This film was a refreshing change from the more predictable romantic comedy.
-It was a nice change to see their story shown in a non linear fashion and with their break up highlighted first.
+It was a nice change to see their story shown in a non-linear fashion and with their break up highlighted first.
 This added to its uniqueness as a movie, and more interesting as a result due to knowing this outcome.
-As instead of centering on a relationship leading to a happy ending, it saw the heartbreak and soul searching of an individual after a relationship.
+As instead of centring on a relationship leading to a happy ending, it saw the heartbreak and soul searching of an individual after a relationship.

 Levitt’s scenes with Rachel were a lovely addition, as their big brother /little sister relationship reminded me of Gregory’s Girl (1981) where Gregory’s wee sister gives him advice on women.
 She reminded me of Abigail Breslin in Definitely Maybe (2008) and of Becca in Californication (2007-14).
 In both, a young daughter talks with her father about his breakup.
 And it was nice seeing Tom’s friends supporting him in his break-up.